 - 9. Save the Vuser script. - a.
 Select File > Save Script As. - b.
-Navigate to <LoadRunner Installation>\tutorial and create a new folder named Scripts. - c.
-In the File name box, type basic\tutorial. - d.
+Navigate to LoadRunner Installation>\tutorial, create a new folder named Scripts, and then navigate to the new Scripts folder. - c.
+In the File name box, type basic_tutorial. - d.
 Click Save.
-VuGen saves the script in the LoadRunner script folder and displays the script name in the VuGen title bar.
+VuGen saves the script and displays the script name in the VuGen title bar.